pixelneo/vim-python-docstring/README.md

 # vim-python-docstring
-This is a plugin to Vim and NeoVim for creating of docstrings.
+This is a plugin to Vim and NeoVim for the creation of Python docstrings.

 ## What it does
 Docstrings for methods will contain a **list of parameters and their type hints**, **list of raised exceptions** and whether the method **yields** or **raises**.